 In 1843, a 15-year-old Henrik Ibsen came to Grimstad to work as an apprentice for apothecary Reimann.
 During the six intense years he lived in the town, he became an apothecary's assistant, a social critic and an author.
 With a newly published "Catilina" under his belt, he left town in 1850 determined to work with theatre.

-This year, the Ibsen Museum is celebrating its 100th anniversary, and will mark the occasion with a newly restored building.
+Last year, the Ibsen Museum celebrated its 100th anniversary, and marked the occasion with a newly restored building.
 The original pharmacy where Ibsen worked, as well as the room in which he wrote his first play, can be experienced.
-A new exhibition will tell the story of Ibsen's life and work after he left Grimstad, and offers an opportunity to explore our present-day relationship with Ibsen’s literary work.
+A new exhibition will tell the story of Ibsen's life and work after he left Grimstad, and offers an opportunity to explore our present-day relationship with Ibsen's literary work.

 4 June – 3 September: open Sunday 11-16

 26 June – 20 August: open daily 11-16